Marble Countertop

 Caring for Your Marble Countertop

 Sealing creates a protective barrier against stains, with experts recommending reapplication every 6 to 12 months.
 Daily cleaning requires only a soft cloth with mild dish soap and warm water.
-Avoid acidic cleaners like vinegar, and wipe spills quickly to prevent staining.

-Selecting the Right Slab
+Find the Right Marble Slab for Your Project

 Frequently Asked Questions